Food and Nutrition

 Design and Technology

-Our vision is to give pupils the skills to become independent problem solvers by working on challenges where they can apply their skills, experiences and knowledge to design and make products within the different subject areas of Design and Technology.
+Our vision is to give pupils the skills to become independent problem solvers by working on challenges where they can apply their skills, experiences, and knowledge to design and make products within the different subject areas of Design and Technology.

-The priority in year 7 is for pupils to learn how to prepare, store and use ingredients, select materials, design and use equipment safely and accurately.
+The priority in year 7 is for pupils to learn how to prepare, store and use ingredients, select materials, and design and use equipment safely and accurately.

 In Textiles, pupils learn how to use the sewing and digital embroidery machines whilst making hats which they have designed.

-In Food and Nutrition, pupils learn how to select, weigh, prepare ingredients, produce and store nutritious dishes.
-These dishes include preparing fruit salad, cooking stir-fry and Pizza.
+In Food and Nutrition, pupils learn how to select, weigh, prepare ingredients, produce, and store nutritious dishes.
+These dishes include preparing fruit salad, cooking stir-fry, and Pizza.

-In theory lessons, pupils gain a knowledge and understanding of nutrients, eat-well guide, energy in food and how to follow a healthy diet.
+In theory lessons, pupils gain knowledge and understanding of nutrients, eat-well guide, energy in food and how to follow a healthy diet.

-In Product Design, pupils develop test and make informed decisions about their choice of metals and plastics, they then model, design and manufacture a candle holder and Mi pod, using a variety of hand tools and processes.
+In Product Design, pupils develop tests and make informed decisions about their choice of metals and plastics, they then model, design and manufacture a candle holder and Mi pod, using a variety of hand tools and processes.